AngeloAntona/SecureNotes/README.md

 # Functionalities

-Login Screen (MainActivity)
+**Login Screen (MainActivity)**
-* Authentication: Users must authenticate using their biometric credentials (e.g., fingerprint) to access the app’s features.
+* **Authentication**: Users must authenticate using their biometric credentials (e.g., fingerprint) to access the app’s features.
-* Biometric Prompt: Utilizes Android’s BiometricPrompt API to handle secure and user-friendly biometric authentication.
+* **Biometric Prompt**: Utilizes Android’s BiometricPrompt API to handle secure and user-friendly biometric authentication.

-Notes Screen (NotesActivity)
+**Notes Screen (NotesActivity)**
-* Viewing Notes: Displays a list of all saved notes.
+* **Viewing Notes**: Displays a list of all saved notes.
 Each note is represented by its title.
-* Creating a New Note: Users can add a new note using the + button, which opens a screen to input the title and content.
+* **Creating a New Note**: Users can add a new note using the + button, which opens a screen to input the title and content.
-* Editing a Note: Tapping an existing note allows users to view and edit its content.
+* **Editing a Note**: Tapping an existing note allows users to view and edit its content.
-* Deleting a Note: Long-pressing a note brings up a confirmation to delete it.
+* **Deleting a Note**: Long-pressing a note brings up a confirmation to delete it.
-* Manual Lock: Users can manually lock the app using the Lock button, requiring re-authentication to access notes again.
+* **Manual Lock**: Users can manually lock the app using the Lock button, requiring re-authentication to access notes again.

-Visualization Screen (VisualizationActivity)
+**Visualization Screen (VisualizationActivity)**
-* Note Management: Allows users to create a new note or edit an existing one by entering the title and content.
+* **Note Management**: Allows users to create a new note or edit an existing one by entering the title and content.
-* Secure Saving: Notes are encrypted before being saved to ensure confidentiality and integrity.
+* **Secure Saving**: Notes are encrypted before being saved to ensure confidentiality and integrity.

-#Security Functionalities
+# Security Functionalities

 ## Biometric Authentication
 * Secure Access: Utilizes Android’s BiometricPrompt to ensure that only authorized users can access the app.